mug-n-ai/YRoot/docs/examples/career_transition.md

-# Case Study: Career Change — Turning Intention into Strategy with the WHY Loop
+# Case Study: Career Change — Turning Intention into Strategy with the YRoot

 ---